DanielTakeshi/Paper_Notes/reinforcement_learning/Deep_Reinforcement_Learning_with_Double_Q-learning.md

 time of publication (remember, this was AAAI, *not* ICLR, ICML, NIPS, etc.) it had state of the art results.

+**Update Dec 2018**: been a while!
+I re-read the discussion here and it is making more sense.
+I can also implement the algorithm. :-) Thank goodness for Berkeley's DeepRL course.

+Also, if you're still confused by why Q-Learning overestimates values, the simplest way is probably to write down both updates carefully, and then reasoning about what happens when we take the max values.
+In normal DQN, we take the max action over the target net, and in double DQN, we take a value that has to have a Q-value less than or equal to that quantity since the action is chosen by the other network.

 ## Main Idea

 **In vanilla Q-learning (including parameterized variants like DQN), values